voschezang/coding-handbook/communication/styles.md

 Styles

 - 🔦 Question the other.
-Demand a reaction.
+Demand a reaction or express  a wish.

 - 💭 Voice your thoughts or feelings.
 Disclose your opinion or make assertions about the environment.

 - 👂 Be interested.
 Be aware of non-verbal communication.

-A question can be given as a demand or an invite.

-- A **question** is an *assignment*.
-The other can respond by answering correctly, incorrectly or rejecting the question.

-- A **wish** is an implicit assignment.
-The other may or may not acknowledge it.
-- An **assertion** is neutral.
-You can share an observation or feeling.
-The other may or may not hear it.